Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 Bioportal--very oddly I saw that, even when all things were equal (all hyperparams from both rounds) ranking in bioportal orund 3 did very much worse than ranking in bioportal round 2 (.25 r1 vs .128).
 I can't find a reason to explain this, since I can verify the averages seem right, and since the same method was used (I did double-check).
 The others all got somewhat better or stayed in the beleivable range as expected.

 Wait.
 I got it.
 WHen I copied the config file from seach_0, I accidentally kept some of its hyperparams suchnas the affine operator.
 I'nn need to re-run round 3 now.
 Doing that.

+In the mean time I may start to write my lit. review.
+I am still good on time overall, on-schedule despite these setbacks.

+Once this is done (likely faster than before since I am learning linear numbers of parameters rather than quadratic numbers, so maybe under 2 days) I'll have plenty of time to analyse and run on the real datasets.
+Remeber: run bioportal last since it will take the longest.